Communicating Your Research

 How to reach a wider audience

-Faculty are invited to attend a series of in-person and virtual workshops co-sponsored by the Office of the Provost and the Office of Global Marketing and Communication (OGMC).
-Faculty may sign up for one or more workshops.
+Faculty are invited to attend an annual series of workshops co-sponsored by the Office of the Provost and the Office of Global Marketing and Communication (OGMC) to learn how to better communicate research to the public and the media.
+Learn skills such as distilling your message, removing jargon and using storytelling, practice delivering your research in less than three minutes, and polish your talking points Faculty may sign up for one or more workshops.
 Space is limited.

 - Ways to talk about your research that will resonate with the public as well as with your disciplinary peers